Lexus NX review

 The Lexus NX scores pretty well for space and practicality, with room for four adults inside and a good boot, but the narrow centre rear seat means it’s not so good if you want to carry three in the rear.

-The RAV4 upon which the NX is based is a very roomy car, so it shouldn’t be much of a surprise that there is loads of space for four adults inside the NX.
+The RAV4 upon which the Lexus NX hybrid is based is a very roomy car, so it shouldn’t be much of a surprise that there is loads of space for four adults inside the NX.
 The middle rear seat is narrow, so a fifth occupant will have to be reasonably close friends with the others.

 There’s a reasonable boot, at 475 litres.
 With the rear seats folded down – which, with the electric folding seat option, you can do from the driver’s seat – there’s 1,520 litres on offer.

-The ride is always on the harsh side of firm, but better on motorways than it is around town, where it will clatter along the usual rubbish we call roads in a most unhappy fashion.
+The ride is always on the harsh side of firm, but better on motorways than it is around town, where it will clatter along poorly maintained roads in a most unhappy fashion.

 It doesn’t equal a decent trade for a sporty cross-country driver’s car either.
 The Lexus NX stays relatively flat and composed in corners and the light steering doesn’t give you much confidence on very twisty roads.